-Why bother?
+Why bother improving my pronunciation?
 If can make myself understood, that’s enough!

 Naturally, given context, the listener might still be able to understand what you’re saying, but what I’m trying to get at here is that if you burden the listener with enough problems like this, they will have a harder time understand what you’re saying.
 You can of course be understood with a heavy accent in a language, but usually only after the listener has become used to the way you speak or if they’re familiar with your kind of accent from previous experience.

-Apart from the fact that we don’t want to put to heavy a burden on the listener, the second and perhaps equally important reason that pronunciation matters is that it partly determines how other people regard you and your Chinese ability.
+Apart from the fact that we don’t want to put to heavy a burden on the listener, the second reason that pronunciation matters is that it partly determines how other people regard you and your Chinese ability.
 To be judged like this is grossly unfair, but it’s still true and something we probably want to consider as second language learners.

-Let me explain this further.
+Let me explain.
 The reason speaking (of which pronunciation is an important part) is so important is that most other language skills are mediated through speech, at least in everyday life and in real-life interaction.
-You might consider Tang poems as light reading for breakfast, but if you can’t talk about them, people aren’t going to be very impressed.
-I can say that I have studied Chinese for so and so long, learnt so and so many thousand characters and that I have read several hundred books in Chinese, but it’s still hard to believe if I speak Chinese like someone who has studied for six months.
-To prove the passive skills, you almost need a standardised test, which is rather abstract and might be meaningless to outsiders.
+You might consider Tang poems as light reading for breakfast, but if you can’t talk about them in Chinese, people aren’t going to be very impressed.
+I can say that I have studied Chinese for so and so long, learnt so and so many thousand characters, and that I have read several hundred books in Chinese, but it’s still hard to believe if I pronounce Chinese with a heavy accent, rife with errors.
+To prove passive skills like reading and listening, you almost need a standardised test, which is rather abstract and might be meaningless to outsiders.

 Pronunciation matters more than you think

-So, pronunciation does matter and that it matters regardless if you care or not.
-You might know that your Chinese is awesome, but if pronunciation is the weakest of your skills, it’s bound to have a big impact on how you are perceived by others.
-Since this can be very important both in a private, social situation and in a professional or business situation, focusing more on pronunciation is usually a good idea.
+So, pronunciation does matter and it matters regardless if you like it or not.
+Bad pronunciation puts a higher load on the listener, which combined with other errors, can make it difficult or tiring to talk to you.
+And you might know that your Chinese is awesome, but if pronunciation is the weakest of your skills, it’s bound to have a big impact on how you are perceived by others.
+Since this can be important both in a private, social situation and in a professional or business situation, focusing more on pronunciation is usually a good idea.